High Court to provide clarity on the meaning of Personal and General Financial Product advice

 Westpac argued that the primary judge, by this method, reversed the onus of proof, failing to look at the substance of the advice in each case.

 Justice O’Bryan disagreed with Westpac and favoured the construction of the primary judge.
 He confirmed that whether or not section 961B is met rests on a question of process, not substance.
-He said:

 [T]he section is concerned with the actions taken by the provider in the formulation of the advice and the objective purpose of the provider in taking those actions and giving the advice.